-For vertical and horizontal trend modes, a line is drawn across the chart whenever a time discontinuity in the record occurs.
-These lines disappear if a configuration change which causes group history to be lost is made (such as adding a new channel to a group).
+For vertical and horizontal trend modes, a line is drawn across the width of the chart whenever a time discontinuity in the record occurs.
+These lines disappear if a configuration change is made which causes the group history to be lost (such as adding a new channel to the group).